charan1973/portfolio-tracker/README.md

 Run seeds(no seeds tool setup, run the `seeds/portfolio.sql`)

 Access the app documentation from `/doc`: [REST documentation](https://portfolio-tracker-sc.herokuapp.com/doc)

+**NOTE**: App is hosted on Heroku free tier.
+Heroku forces the service to sleep if 30 minutes of inactivity.
+Please wait for the app to boot on first request.

 ## **Usage:**
 App already has created a sample portfolio with id: `46e9d384-09e2-4135-9c9d-c024e5567a50`